kvk-code/Career-Transition-AI-Coach/README.md

 ## What It Does

-The "Career Transition AI Coach" acts as a digital career counselor, designed to help users smoothly transition from one industry or role to another by providing personalized guidance, resources, and actionable steps.
+The "Career Transition AI Coach" MVP focuses on essential features for career transition guidance:
+- Skills analysis and mapping for career transitions
+- Resume optimization for target roles
+- Personalized guidance and actionable steps

 ## How We Built It

-To build a Minimum Viable Product (MVP) for the "Career Transition AI Coach," we focused on essential features that validate the core functionality without overextending development resources.
+The MVP development focuses on core functionalities that provide immediate value while maintaining scalability for future enhancements.
+The application is being built with a user-centric approach, prioritizing features that directly impact the career transition process.

 ## Implementation

-The application consists of two main pages:
+The application is currently under development and consists of two main pages:

 ### 1. Skills Analysis Page (index.html)
 The main page focuses on skills extraction and mapping: